 4. Baseboard Heaters

-A great alternative is thermal curtains for those chilly winter months.
+A great alternative is thermal curtains to lessen heat loss during those chilly winter months.

 5. Add Weather Stripping Around Windows